 Tripod heads: Ball head VS pan-and-tilt

 For photography, ball heads are the most practical.
-Just like pistol ball heads (aka photo-sprinkler, that use a handle instead of knobs), they allow to make tiny orientation adjustments very quickly as opposed to fiddling with the various components of a pan-and-tilt head.
+They allow to make tiny orientation adjustments very quickly as opposed to fiddling with the various components of a pan-and-tilt head.
+Pistol ball heads (aka photo-sprinkler) use the same principle, but with a handle instead of knobs to tighten the position.

 As alternatives to tripods, good gorilla pods or any other compact, lightweight but sturdy tripods, can be more practical to carry around.